This site allows generating simple rebus puzzles that can be used at school or for entertainment.

 To export the generated rebus as PDF or PNG file use the buttons below

-1To create the rebus puzzle, enter the word or short phrase in the Word of phrase field and press the button.
+1To create the rebus puzzle, enter the word or short phrase in the Word or phrase field and press the button.

 The created rebus puzzle consists of up to 10 images and rebus decode instructions shown below each image.